skibrit/chain-step/README.md

 ## App Functionalities

 The app contains a search bar to search **artist/band/group**.
-If will send a request to the **musicBrainz** api and show the result if found.
+It will send a request to the **musicBrainz** api and show the result if found.

 If an artist contains a list of albums then those can be viewed by clicking on the albums button.

 There a separate page for the albums to view the cover arts & album songs with a dummy play/pause button.
-Couldn't implement the real song play as there is no media url provided by the musicBrainz api.
+Couldn't play the song in the browser as there is no media url provided by the musicBrainz api.

 App Live on : https://app-chainstep.herokuapp.com/